Upturn unsubscribed user

 Sources and Disclaimers:

-• This information should not be considered financial advice.
-Please consult with a qualified financial professional before making any investment decisions.
+Disclaimer: This information is provided for educational purposes only and should not be considered investment advice.
+Please consult with a professional financial advisor before making any investment decisions.

 About Vericel Corp Ord